dh1tw/dh1tw.de/content/post/2008-09-05-ice-filter.md

 # Conclusions

 The filters are well adjusted and perform as expected.
 Please note that on higher frequencies (15m and 10m) the transmission losses increase.
-If you don't really need the filter on this band you should turn it off in order not to waste these 1,5 - 2dB!
+If you don't need the filter on this band you should turn it off in order not to waste this 1,5 - 2 dB!